ajur91/docker/README.md

 	sudo ufw status
 ``

-Anañir nueva regla de firewall
+Añadir nueva regla de firewall

 ``
 	sudo ufw allow in from {host.docker.internal}/16 to any port 9003 comment xdebug